 NU Hospitals is the only hospital to have a separate department catering to male patients with infertility and impotence.

 Aided by sophisticated equipment, the department has introduced sperm function study – an accurate way to predict the fertility potential.
 This division has started a semen cryopreservation and a cryo-banking unit to facilitate sperm storage and to provide samples to patients with severe sperm defects.
-It has also performed a number of penile prosthesis implantations.
+It has also performed several penile prosthesis implantations.

 For further information click the link: Erectile Dysfunction